Getting started with Babylon¶

 State name (string of your choice, no special characters) | state1 |

-⚠️ Variable Constraints
+β οΈ Variable Constraints

-can be any string of your choice, but they must not contain special characters. -
+context_idandstate_idcan be any string of your choice, but they must not contain special characters.- For state_id, you can generate a new UUID with

-To initialize Babylon with these values, run:
+To initialize Babylon namespace with these values, run:

-babylon namespace use -c <context_id> -p <platform_id> -s <state_id>
+babylon namespace use -c <context_id> -t <tenant_id> -s <state_id>

 Generated Configuration